13 Most Unique Backpacker Hostels in New Zealand

 4. Jailhouse Accommodation

 Ever wanted to spend the night behind bars like some hardened criminal?
 Well, you can in Addington Prison, which is now renovated into a backpacker hostel.
+For more awesome hostels in Christchurch, check out 8 Best Backpacker Hostels in Christchurch.

 Location: Christchurch, South Island